 Swiping packages off porches or doorsteps is a common crime of opportunity.
-An article published by USA Today reports that one in two Americans know someone who has had a package stolen after it was delivered and one in three Americans say they have had a package stolen.
+An estimated one in two Americans know someone who has had a package stolen after it was delivered and one in three Americans say they have had a package stolen.

 Over the years, law enforcement has stepped up their effort to catch s0-called “porch pirates” and Texas lawmakers have stiffened the penalties in an effort to deter package theft.
 These days, taking packages off porches can land you behind bars and leave you a convicted felon.
 If you or a loved one has been accused of package theft, it’s important to contact an experienced theft attorney who has handled package theft cases.